How you can support NCSAM

 …all month long:

 - Hold a campus poster/video contest in which students create public service announcements to educate their peers using STOP.
 THINK.
-CONNECT., the global cybersecurity awareness campaign.
+CONNECT., the global online safety awareness campaign.
 Display the posters around your classroom and in school hallways.
 Share past STOP.
 THINK.
 CONNECT. videos as examples.

 …all year round: